fgui/fgui.github.io/tryton/hy.md

 # writting tryton modules with hy

-## why?
+## Why?

+Lisp rules.

-Lisp rules and tryton (written in python) is an open source erp with many modules on it.
+Tryton (written in python) is a nice open source ERP with many modules on it.

-Wouldn't it be could to extend it with a Lisp.
-Thanks hy we can.
+Wouldn't it be nice to extend it with a Lisp?

+Hy is a dialect of Lisp embedded in python that allows us to do just that.

 ## My experience so far...